Bill to make daylight saving time permanent reintroduced in Congress

 (NEXSTAR) – After hitting a brick wall in the House last year, a bill to make daylight saving time permanent in the U.S. has been reintroduced in the Senate.

 Senator Marco Rubio (R-Fla.), who introduced the Sunshine Protection Act last year, filed a bill on Wednesday that would make daylight saving time permanent.
-So far, the bill has bipartisan support in the Senate, and has been referred to the Committee on Commerce, Science, and Transportation.
+So far, the bill, the Sunshine Protection Act of 2023, has bipartisan support in the Senate, and has been referred to the Committee on Commerce, Science, and Transportation.

-While details of the bill weren’t immediately available Thursday morning, it will likely be similar to the Sunshine Protection Act, which would have made clocks turn back for a final time in November 2023, and “spring forward” once and for all in March 2024.
+“This ritual of changing time twice a year is stupid,” Rubio said in a statement Thursday morning.
+“Locking the clock has overwhelming bipartisan and popular support.
+This Congress, I hope that we can finally get this done.”

+The new Sunshine Protection Act is similar to the bill introduced last year.
+If passed, the clocks would change for the final time later this month — when daylight saving time begins — and not change them again in November, or ever again.

 Doing so would also mean we would lose an hour of daylight in the morning from November through February.
 For example, the sun typically rises around 7:15 a.m. and sets around 4:30 p.m. on the first day of winter in New York City.
 Permanent daylight saving time would change sunrise to 8:15 a.m. and sunset to 5:30 p.m.